-- At this time, we are still asking that students be dropped off at the main entrance where a staff member will greet them and escort them inside. - Daily dismissal time will begin with parent pick ups at 3:00, followed by bus dismissals.
+- At this time, we are still asking that students be dropped off at the main entrance where a staff member will greet them and escort them inside. - Daily dismissal time will begin with parent pick ups at 3:00, followed by bus dismissals beginning at approximately 3:15.
 Parents are asked to pull up to the entrance and your child will be brought out to meet your car.